 Last month, I was part of a team that traveled to Washington, D.C. and met with officials from the US administration.
 I learnt that President Barack Obama is holding an ‘entrepreneurship in Muslim communities summit’ next March in the US capital about an emerging phenomenon known as social entrepreneurship.
 A social entrepreneur is, according to Wikipedia, a person who recognizes a social problem and uses entrepreneurial principles to organize, create and manage a venture to make social change.
 I had never heard of this concept prior to that visit, or so I thought.
 It turns out that the founder of one of the most popular forms of social entrepreneurship is the Nobel Laureate Mohammed Younis, who developed the practice of micro-finance in 1976.

-Microfinance allows low income individual, who were previously outside the traditional banking and finance sector radar screens, to have access not only to small amounts of funding, but also to insurance, transfer and savings.’
+Microfinance allows low-income individuals, who were previously outside the traditional banking and finance sector radar screens, to have access not only to small amounts of funding, but also to insurance, transfer and savings.’
 These funds can be as low as a few score dollars and are usually requested by individuals who do not want charity but need funding to start a business and get a head start in life.
 But the hard work will start once they have been given that funding.
 It can be a good idea to gain some knowledge on such things as accounting manupulators.
 To make sure that they protect this funding, and any income they receive once their business has been established, looking for accounting services, like those you can find at Pherrus, (https://www.pherrus.com.au/) could be a great resource for business owners to utilize to ensure they can give themselves the best head start in the world of work.
-By the time Younis won the Nobel Prize in 2006, Grameen bank had almost seven million borrowers – 97 per cent of whom were women.
+By the time Younis won the Nobel Prize in 2006, Grameen bank had almost seven million borrowers – 97 percent of whom were women.

 Younis’s work has lifted microfinance into the limelight the world over.
 Similar concepts are now used in Asia, Africa and Latin America.
 But I wondered if such an idea could work in the oil-rich Gulf states.